 Low-code is a visual approach to software development that optimizes the entire development process to accelerate delivery.
-With low-code, you can abstract and automate every step of the application lifecycle to streamline delivery of a variety of solutions.
-By breaking down traditional silos of business and IT (promoting continuous collaboration), your organization can develop solutions that meets the needs of your business.
+With low-code, you can abstract and automate every step of the application lifecycle to streamline the deployment of a variety of solutions.
+By breaking down traditional silos of business and IT (promoting continuous collaboration), your organization can develop solutions that meet the needs of your business.